 Castlerigg Stone Circle is 100ft in diameter and consists of 38 stones.
 They vary in height from about three feet tall to almost eight feet.
 Just inside the eastern end of the circle is a group of 10 stones forming a rectangular enclosure known as ‘The Sanctuary’.
 This mysterious feature only appears in one other stone circle in Britain Also in Cumbria, the Cockpit near Pooley Bridge in the eastern Lake District.

 Castlerigg Stone Circle is located in a field less than two miles East of Keswick.
 Keswick to Castrigg Stone Circle is a 45-minute walk.
 There are, however, some roadside parking next to the stones.
 The walk will take you through woods, over fields, and along quiet lanes.
 Featuring views of some of England’s highest and most impressive mountains.
 In this respect, the scenery has remained largely unchanged since the construction of the circle in.
 When returning to Keswick, with its 21st-century walker-friendly offerings like cappuccino and real ale, take quiet lanes and a disused railway.
 Don’t forget to visit Keswick Museum on your way back to see the Neolithic axe-head discovered at Castlerigg in 1875.

-There are no admission charges and no restrictions on visiting times – simply wander as and when you please but remember, if you’ve got a dog with you, the site is often grazed by the sheep.
+There are no admission charges and no restrictions on visiting times.
+You can simply wander as and when you.
+If you have a dog, keep it on a lead, as sheep often graze at the site.
 An interpretation panel near one of the gates into the site explains the circle’s history and shows a model of the stones as they are today.